Evangelical Catholic: Lutheran devotions

 Lutheran Mariology is informed by the Augsburg Confession and honours Mary as "the most blessed Mother of God, the most blessed Virgin Mary, the Mother of Christ," and "the Queen of Heaven."
 The Smalcald Articles, a confession of faith of the Lutheran churches, affirm the doctrine of the perpetual virginity of Mary.
 Lutherans of Evangelical Catholic churchmanship tend to stress a continuity with these pre-Reformational beliefs that have been upheld by many Lutherans theologians since Martin Luther himself.
 As a sign of reverence for and devotion to the Blessed Virgin Mary, Martin Luther advocated the use of the original version of the Hail Mary prayer before it was modified at the Roman Catholic Church's Council of Trent (that is, "Hail Mary, full of grace, the Lord is with thee.
 Blessed art thou among women and blessed is the fruit of thy womb, Jesus.")
 The 1522 Betbüchlein (Prayer Book) retained the Ave Maria.

 The Wreath of Christ, also known as the Pearls of Life, is a set of prayer beads developed by the Swedish Evangelic-Lutheran bishop Martin Lönnebo.
 They are a devotion used by communicants in the Lutheran churches.

+Many Lutheran women of Evangelical Catholic churchmanship wear a veil during prayer and worship.
+The General Rubrics of the Evangelical Lutheran Synodical Conference of North America, as contained in "The Lutheran Liturgy", state in a section titled Headgear for Women: "It is laudable custom, based upon a Scriptural injunction (1 Cor.
+11:3-15), for women to wear an appropriate head covering in Church, especially at the time of divine service."